-Alicia continues developing her training skills through organizing or volunteering at for STEM Outreach events, Employee Resource Groups and other partnering organizations.
+Alicia continues developing her training skills as an executive leader through program management, organizing or volunteering at STEM Outreach events, Employee Resource Groups, and other partnering organizations.
 Her strategy for successful collaboration is always consistent – make the material relevant and keep audiences engaged through interaction.
-Alicia’s thorough planning and attention to detail were also key components to her leading successful events.
-The work she leds has visibility up to the highest leaders in with organization of over 80,000 employees.

 “I have been so grateful to have Alicia’s involvement on the Scholarship Advisory Committee for the Woodrow Wilson High School Community Foundation.
 The scholarship committee has the crucial responsibility of selecting recipients for the 20-plus scholarships bestowed annually by the Foundation.
 Last year, Alicia reviewed close to 60 applications, helping choose 21 Woodrow seniors to receive $40,750 in scholarships.
 Her contributions to this volunteer committee are making a difference for young people in our community.”